Starting an Exempt Private Company in Singapore: Benefits and Process

 While that article discusses compliance for Singapore-incorporated companies in general, those rules are generally also applicable to EPCs.
 This is unless special compliance rules apply, such as the ability of solvent EPCs to file simplified annual returns as discussed above.

-Should you require further clarification, you are encouraged to consult a corporate secretarial firm for professional advice on setting up an EPC.
+Should you require further clarification, you are encouraged to consult a corporate lawyer for professional advice on setting up an EPC.

 - How to Choose an ACRA-Approved Name for Your Business